Mega-Fi/megafi-docs/landing/docs/dex/pools.md

 ## Creating a Pool

-To create a new MegaPool:
+To create a new Pool:

 1. Navigate to "Pools" → "Create Pool"
 2. Select Token A and Token B